MY-Sabil/youtube-playlist-randomizer-minimal-theme/README.md

 # Youtube Playlist Randomizer Minimal Theme Extension
 <a href="https://addons.mozilla.org/en-US/firefox/addon/ytplr-minimal-theme/"><img src="https://img.shields.io/amo/stars/ytplr-minimal-theme?color=orange&label=Mozilla%20Addons&logo=firefox"></a>

-A minimal and flat theme for the website https://youtube-playlist-randomizer.bitbucket.io.
+A minimal and flat theme for the website https://youtube-playlist-randomizer.bitbucket.io (and https://ytplr.bitbucket.io/).

 I find the ytplr website really useful.
 But the ui of the website is really not that great.
 So I tried to update the ui a little bit to make it way better than before.